gravitee-io/gravitee-api-management/docker/quick-setup/keycloak/README.md

 ## How to use ?

+⚠️ You need a license file to be able to run Enterprise Edition of APIM.
+Do not forget to add your license file into `./.license`.

 In the Keycloak UI (https://docs.gravitee.io/apim/3.x/apim_installguide_authentication_keycloak.html#create_a_new_client):
 - Read how to create a new client for your application.
 (Already imported with `realm/realm-gio.json`)
 - Create a user in the "GIO" realm.